ModelEngine-Group/unified-cache-management/docs/source/user-guide/prefix-cache/nfs_store.md

 The following are the multi-concurrency performance test results of UCM in the Prefix Cache scenario under a CUDA environment, showing the performance improvements of UCM on two different models.
 During the tests, HBM cache was disabled, and KV Cache was retrieved and matched only from SSD.

-In the QwQ-32B model, the test used one H20 server with two GPUs.
+In the QwQ-32B model, the test used one H20 server with 2 GPUs.
-In the DeepSeek-V3 model, the test used two H20 servers with sixteen GPUs.
+In the DeepSeek-V3 model, the test used two H20 servers with 16 GPUs.

 Here, Full Compute refers to pure VLLM inference, while Disk80% indicates that after UCM pooling, the SSD hit rate of the KV cache is 80%.